phaseLineStudios/Operational-Command/README.md

 ### Attribution
 If you use, adapt, or share this work, please credit:

-“Operational Command — © 2025 Fieldcraft Studios — CC BY-NC-SA 4.0”
+“Operational Command — © 2025 Phase Line Studios — CC BY-NC-SA 4.0”
 https://creativecommons.org/licenses/by-nc-sa/4.0/

 >Please include links to the original repository and list any changes you made.